John Paul Jackson: The Coming Perfect Storm

 In what Jackson referred to as a revelation from the Lord, he released a statement in 2008 called The Coming Perfect Storm.
 In this statement, he spoke of a time coming to America and the world in which economic, military, religious, political, and geophysical issues and events would occur in a relatively small period of time to make up a perfect storm of calamity.

 In the summer of 2009, Jackson was a guest on Sid Roth's It's Supernatural! radio and television program which aired on Trinity Broadcasting Network, The Inspiration Network, GOD TV, Daystar and other regional television stations.
 In the interview, Jackson describes in detail the events that were revealed to him.
 "I saw the year 2010 was going to be very difficult, especially as you get further into 2010.
 I saw the year, I kept hearing an angel saying in a deep loud voice, 'The woes of 2012.
 The woes of 2012.
 The woes of 2012.'
 I don’t know what those woes are, Sid.
 The angel did not tell me about those woes.
 But there was more emphasis on those woes than almost anything else that I was given."

 In a 2011 web video series called "The Perfect Storm Revisited", Jackson elaborated more on his original message.
 In this video, he clarified his earlier statements regarding the year 2012.
 While stating he still did not know the details of what these "woes" were, he affirmed that he did not believe it would be anything on an apocalyptic or global destructive scale (making a reference to the film 2012).

 The subject of The Perfect Storm has been discussed on multiple mainstream television programs, including Joni Table Talk, and Sid Roth's, It's Supernatural!
 John Paul Jackson also hosted a monthly live webinar through his Institute for Spiritual Development (ISD), where he often spoke on current and future events that he claimed supported his initial prophecy.

+Prophecy

+In 1987, John Paul Jackson prophesied: “There’s going to be a fall of the stock market.
+There’s shaking, just as the Lord said, this spring....
+1988 will be a severe year for the stock market.”
+In actual fact, there was nothing that even remotely resembled a financial collapse in 1988.
+The market low was 1879.14, and the year closed at 2168.50, higher than it began."

+In 1990, Jackson was accused of giving multiple false prophecies in a widely distributed 233-page paper entitled "Documentation of the Aberrant Practices and Teachings of Kansas City Fellowship" by Rev. Ernie Gruen.
+Upon investigation, his pastor, Mike Bickle, determined Jackson's false prophecies were so bad he was transferred to Anaheim for a period of instruction.